Part 1: Introduction

 Vishal Tandon is a Research Fellow at the Biomedical Engineering Center, Draper University, USA.
 His research focuses on the design and testing of implantable microfluidic devices for drug delivery into the ear.

-Research Fellow, Biomedical Engineering Center, Draper University, Massachusetts, USA
+Senior Member of Technical Staff, Biomedical Engineering Center, Draper, Massachusetts, USA

 Dr. Charest is director of in vitro model and organ-assist work at Draper Laboratory.
 The work of his teams leverages micro- and nano-fabrication along with advanced machining techniques to create systems which recapitulate native tissue and organ architecture, morphology, and function in vitro.
 The systems span applications from medical devices to screening platforms for pharmaceuticals, and impact fields of use in various organ and tissue types such as tumor, kidney, vascular tissue and lung.
 Dr. Charest graduated from Georgia Tech with an MS and PhD in Mechanical Engineering and from Penn State with a BS in Mechanical Engineering.